 1. Overall Description:

-RAN1 has agreed to support L1-RSRP reporting (and its respective SSB measurement) associated with non-serving cell.
+RAN1 has agreed to support L1-RSRP reporting (and its respective measurement) associated with non-serving cell.
 Pertinent to this aspect, the following agreements and conclusion have been made.

 Agreement

 On Rel.17 multi beam measurement/reporting enhancements for L1/L2-centric inter-cell mobility and inter-cell mTRP: